 With more than 14 years chef experience, Jack has worked extensively with many different cuisines ranging from Asian (Japanese, Thai, Korean) to Western (Australian, French, Italian, Mediterranean), developing himself as a highly skilled, versatile and knowledgeable chef.

 His deep understanding of Japanese cuisine came from his eight-year tenure at Australia’s first Japanese Teppanyaki restaurant.
-He enjoys demonstrated his abilities as a chef to plan and develop menus, prepare, handle and cook using various food ingredients to create impressive dishes.
+He enjoys demonstrating his abilities as a chef to plan and develop menus, prepare, handle and cook using various food ingredients to create impressive dishes.
 He is passionate about cooking and creating new menus and flavours for the satisfaction of his customers.

 This old bank was transformed into Kumo Izakaya by Richie Built Designer Builders who worked in collaboration with architect Victor Isobe (from Zen Design, known in Melbourne for Yu-U, Heirloom and Tempura Hajime).

 The eclectic Japanese design style seamlessy blends industrial and Art Deco influences.

 Every detail of the design at Kumo has been considered and reconsidered in an meticulous process of finding a whimsical yet true balance.
 On the one hand the beautiful bones of the historic building, which reflect the Japanese notes of its natural materials (stone, wood, concrete, steel and glass).
 On the other its simple, modernist proportions, which reveal the natural synergy between industrial Japanese and Art Deco style.